Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *UML class diagrams and UML object diagrams (showing objects as instances of their respective classes)(OMG [B28]).
 Lattices of types and references to implemented types are commonly used as supplementary information.*

 ### 5.5 Dependency Viewpoint
+*The Dependency viewpoint specifies the relationships of interconnection and access among entities.
+These relationships include shared information, order of execution, or parameterisation of interfaces.*

 #### 5.5.1 Design Concerns
 #### 5.5.2 Design Elements
 ##### 5.5.2.1 Dependencies Attribute